kellnerle/kellnerle/README.md

 - 👋 Hi, I'm Lance Kellner
 - 👀 I’m interested in leveraging coding to enhance my analytics skills.
 - 🌱 I’m currently learning Python, R, and SQL, as well as fundamentals of machine learning, optimization, and financial analytics.
-- 💞️ I’m looking to collaborate on anything meaningul.
 - 📫 Contact me using my LinkedIn
 - ⚡ Fun fact: I am a mature student, have spent time in the Canadian Navy, and worked on offshore oil rigs across the globe!